Sethmr/SwiftySwitch/README.md

         // Do any additional setup after loading the view, typically from a nib. swiftySwitch.delegate = self
     }

-    override func didReceiveMemoryWarning() {
-        super.didReceiveMemoryWarning()
-        // Dispose of any resources that can be recreated.
-    }

     //add this function inside the desired viewController func valueChanged(sender: SwiftySwitch) {